A Program Framework for Higher Education

 USAID Higher Education Program Framework

 Since 1961, USAID’s higher education (HE) portfolio has continued to evolve and expand across regions, sectors, and activities.
 However, there is one element that is common across the portfolio—USAID’s commitment to the development of self-reliance.
 To provide the vision, framing, and key outcomes for its broad and diverse HE programming, regardless of the sector or region, USAID has developed the Higher Education Program Framework.
-The framework is one of several new HE resources being released by the Office of Education to inform USAID higher education program design, implementation, and strategic planning.
+The framework is one of several new HE resources being released by the Center for Education to inform USAID higher education program design, implementation, and strategic planning.

 The HE program framework is built around three components.
 At the core of the framework is the HE system.
 The outer layer of the framework shows the outcomes of USAID’s HE programming; and the layer in-between outlines the approach the Agency uses to achieve these outcomes.